Don’t ever do this on a dating app

 How to remove yourself from the Internet

-10. Have good antivirus software on all your devices
+10. Have strong antivirus software on all your devices

 This story is also another reminder to always have good antivirus software running on your devices, as romance scams like this one may involve you being asked to click a suspicious link or download an infected file.
 Having antivirus software on your devices will make sure you are stopped from clicking on any malicious links or from downloading any files that will release malware into your device.